Colombian farmers are really starting to pay attention to quality and discovering that higher quality equals higher prices for their crops.

 This is a natural processed coffee and should be treated delicately.
 We stop the roast when the first cracks are finished.
 This gives us a light roasted fruity sweet coffee.
 It has a thick body and low acidity.
 The flavors of strawberry, raspberry, and watermelon are the most prominent.
 There is a slight earthiness in the aftertaste, but very slight.
 It's so subtle that you can pretend it isn't there.

-This is the only natural processed Colombian I've seen on the marketplace, but it is a success and this is our second straight year of purchasing it.
+This is the only natural processed Colombian I've seen on the marketplace, but it is a success.
 I would rank this as being on par with a nice microlot natural from Costa Rica or Honduras -- but not as expensive.

 - choosing a selection results in a full page refresh